Impactworkers/iw-complaint-manager/docs/unfiled/auditing.md

 ### We audit the following

 - Data changes:

-  - We track when data in the db is added, edited, or removed.
+  - We track when data in the database is added, edited, or removed.

-  - Code: Make sure that if you add a new model, you add the auditDataChange method to track its changes.
+  - Code: Make sure that if you add a new model, you add the `auditDataChange` method to track its changes.
 - Data access:
   - We track what data is returned for each user in the case that there is a leak of data and we need to know who had access to it.

-  - Code: Make sure that if you add or edit a handler, the auditDataAccess method call is updated to reflect the data returned by the handler.
+  - Code: Make sure that if you add or edit a handler, the `auditDataAccess` method call is updated to reflect the data returned by the handler.
 - Login/logout:
   - We track each time someone logs in or explicitly logs out.
 We don't track the implicit logout of a token timing out 8 hours after login.
 - Export:
   - We track when someone uses export functionality for exporting audit history or all case information

 ### Relevant Tables

 A diagram of the structure of all the tables used can be found on the Invisible Institute Team Google Drive under the name .
-To sum up the diagram, every single audit we create is created in the "audits"table.
+To sum up the <!-- TODO: What name?? -->
+diagram, every single audit we create is created in the "audits"table.
-Each audit with then further be categorized into one of the sub tables pointing to the "audits"table.
+Each audit with then further be categorized into one of the sub tables pointing to the "audits" table.
 For example, creating a new complaint would be audited first into the audit table and then further categorized as a data_change_audit because new data was created

 ### Auditing Functions

-If there is anything you need to know about auditing its that there are really only a few functions actually needed to audit.
+If there is anything you need to know about auditing it's that there are really only a few functions actually needed to audit.
 These functions can be found in the following files:

-- auditAuthentication.js
+- `auditAuthentication.js`

-- auditDataAccess.js
+- `auditDataAccess.js`

-- auditFileAction.js
+- `auditFileAction.js`

-- getQueryAuditAccessDetails.js
+- `getQueryAuditAccessDetails.js`

-- dataChangeAuditHooks.js
+- `dataChangeAuditHooks.js`

-All of them are pretty straightforward to use except for the last one, dataChangeAuditHooks.js.
+All of them are pretty straightforward to use except for the last one, `dataChangeAuditHooks.js`.

 ### When Should I Consider Adding More Auditing